seeseexiong/liri-node-app/README.md

 You will need to have Node JS installed to use this app.

 ## Getting Started
-To get started, clone the file onto your computer.
+To get started, clone the the LIRI Node App repository onto your computer.
+Click [HERE](https://help.github.com/articles/cloning-a-repository/) for instructions to clone.
 After you successfully cloned the app, open terminal and navigate to the correct folder destination.
 In this case, it will be the `liri.js` file.

 1. To search for concents information, enter this command on your terminal or command line: <br/>
  `node liri.js concert-this "artist/band name here"` . <br/>